mcgrof/kvm-boot/README.md

 Also, you might think that enabling everything the guest needs as built-in would be good too, that actually also has issues, these issuare also documented below.

+## Using an optimized kernel only for your guest with direct boot

+You might think its worthy to just optimize kernel builds for your target guest locally only, not caring if the kernels you build and install will work with your own local system.
+If that's the case then first boot into the guest in a more reliable way, using qcow2 for instance.
+Then, do git clone of linux-next, and then do:

+	cd ~/linux-next/
+	cp /boot/config-$(uname -r) .config
+	cp ~/devel/kvm-boot/configs/piggy-x86-64-next.config .
+	make localmodconfig

+The resulting kernel configuration can now be used as a base. scp that file out onto your local system and then use scripts/kconfig/merge_config.sh to ensure you enable as built-in a few key config options:

+	scripts/kconfig/merge_config.sh -m .config piggy-x86-64-next.config

+Now build and install:

+	make -j 4
+	sudo make modules_install install

+This kernel build will for sure build much faster, however it will very likely not boot on your local system.
+Be sure to avoid booting into it on your system.
+If you'd like to distinguish these builds somehow you can use any file with the prefix "localversion-" on the ~/linux-next/ build directory.
+For instance I use: localversion-mcgrof and it has the following contents:

+	$ cat localversion-wireless
+	-mcgrof-piggy-dev

 ## Issues with qemu tty